 The variety of different kinds of bags on the market is so great that it’s easy to get lost.
 I suggest dividing all of them into three groups to find out those that suit the purpose best – the “greenest” and safest ones.

 - Fabric bags.

 Fabric bags were the first to offer reusability.
 They are considered organic and thus environmentally friendly, though it’s not that simple.
-Cotton, calico, hemp and jute bags pose some threats to the environment as any other bag produced.
-For example, cotton production stands for 16% of the total pesticides use in the world, plus lots of water is necessary.
+Cotton, calico, hemp, and jute bags pose some threats to the environment as any other bag produced.
+For example, cotton production stands for 16% of the total pesticide use in the world, plus lots of water is necessary.
 Organic cotton is better since it grows without pesticides and fertilizers.
 Calico bags require less processing and are cheaper.
 Hemp and jute aren’t very popular because they are imported.
 However, all fabric bags are durable, biodegradable, and can be easily machine-washed.

 - Plastic reusable produce bags.